DKRZ-AIM/dkrz-hereon-icon-superdropnet/Python-from-ICON.md

 which will create the dynamic library in `./lib`.

+### Pipes

+TODO

+### MPI

+TODO

 ## ICON-AES

 ### Repository

-Trying to plug cffi into ICON-AES (branch icon_course_2020, the branch we used in the ICON course).
+We are currently working in ICON-AES (branch icon_course_2020, the branch we used in the ICON course).

+#### Forking ICON-AES

 Forked the icon-aes git repo to a local copy:

 https://gitlab.dkrz.de/k202141/icon-aes-fork

-Cleaned the history and push the project to personal git - otherwise it is too large and was rejected
+Cleaned the history and push the project to personal git - otherwise it is too large and was rejected.

 ```bash
 # settings